utkuozbulak/pytorch-cnn-adversarial-attacks/README.md

 </table>

-## Disguised Fooling (Adversarial) Image Generation
+## Gradient Ascent - Adversarial Image Generation
-For this operation we start with an image and perform gradient updates on the image for a specific class but with smaller learning rates so that the original image does not change too much.
+This operation works exactly same as the previous one.
+The only important thing is that keeping learning rate a bit smaller so that the image does not receive huge updates so that it will continue to look like the originial.
 As it can be seen from samples, on some images it is almost impossible to recognize the difference between two images but on others it can clearly be observed that something is wrong.
 All of the examples below were created from and tested on AlexNet to fool it.

 <table border=0 width="50px" >